Skip to main content Skip to main navigation Skip to footer content

 FLM 431 - Directed Study in Video Production

-Advanced practical work for upper level students on the Film Studies minor.
+Advanced practical work for upper level students on the Film minor.
 Students will assume major production responsibilities for THEA 483 Acting for the Camera, including video-taping, lighting and audio capture of actors' in-class exercises, monologues, scenes; writing, producing, directing and shooting a short motion picture; and post-production on all recording media, including editing, titling, color correction, special effects and audio engineering.
 Attendance at all THEA 483 class meetings is required.
 Prerequisites: FLM 330 and consent of the THEA 483 instructor.
 Offered each fall semester.

 FLM 432 - Independent Study

-Individual, concentrated study in Film Studies for advanced studetns of the Film Studies minor.
+Individual, concentrated study in Film for advanced studetns of the Film minor.
 Students will be ordered around a single, major project, such as an original motion picture or a scholarly paper, which may be eligible for research honors.
 A contract outlining project details must be filed with the Director of the School of Theatre Arts.
 Students must have permission of a sponsoring faculty member and the Director of the School.
 Prerequisites: FLM 320 and 330.
 Offered each semester.

 Courses in Music Theatre